-- Flavonoids, found in tea, regulate cellular activity and fight off free radicals that cause oxidative stress on your body.
-They help your body function more efficiently while protecting it against everyday toxins and stressors.
+- Flavonoids, found in tea, may regulate cellular activity and fight off free radicals that cause oxidative stress on your body.
+They can help your body function more efficiently while protecting it against everyday toxins and stressors.
 Flavonoids are also powerful antioxidant agents.
 What are polyphenols and why are they good for us?

-- Choose tea instead of coffee for all of its health benefits.
+- Choose Tea instead of coffee for all of its health benefits.

 - Have any sleep issues?
 Chamomile, Chamomile Lavender and Lavender teas are all wonderful options.

 - The antioxidants in tea are primarily known to fight the free radicals that damage the cells in your body.